BrianMitchL/brianm.me/_posts/2018-10-19-iphone-xs-max.md

 </blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-OLED displays have a ridiculous contrast ratio because each pixel provides it's own light.
+OLED displays have a ridiculous contrast ratio because each pixel provides its own light.
 This means that if black is being displayed on the display, the pixels aren't even lit.
 A tradeoff of this is that if you are switching from black to any other color, there is a small delay because the pixel needs to turn itself